 Students will demonstrate acquired skills by participating in the student-run help desk.
-Students will be required to schedule jobs, document steps taken and services performed, and open and close tickets under the supervision of an IT instructor Prerequisites: CompTIA A+ Essentials (10-154-101)OR Corequisite: CompTIA A+ Practical Applications (10-154-106)
+Students will be required to schedule jobs, document steps taken and services performed, and open and close tickets under the supervision of an IT instructor

-10-182-105 Principles of Negotiations
+Prerequisite: CompTIA A+ Essentials (10-154-101)

+OR Corequisite: Comp TIA A+ Practical Applications (10-154-106)

+10-182-103 Purchasing

-Students will be introduced to negotiating skills, strategies, tools, and techniques.
-Students will develop their own negotiating skills as they explore topics in communication, strategy, perception, bias, leverage, ethics, global negotiations, and managing difficult negotiations.
+Learners will examine the role of purchasing within an organization and explore basic purchasing activities.
+Learners will develop an evaluation for the purchasing function to include analyzing ordering quantities, selecting and evaluating suppliers, and monitoring cost.
+Students will be introduced to negotiating skills, strategies, tools, and techniques, and will develop their own negotiating skills as they explore topics in communication, strategy, perception, bias, leverage, ethics, global negotiations, and managing difficult negotiations.